corbado/example-passkeys-java-spring-boot/README.md

 ## Prerequisites

-Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in the [Corbado developer panel](https://app.corbado.com/signin#register).
+Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in the [Corbado developer panel](https://app.corbado.com/signin?framework=Java-Spring&technology=passkeys#register).

-Paste your Corbado project ID and apiSecret in the applications.properties file.
+Paste your Corbado project ID and API secret in the `applications.properties` file.

 ## Usage

-Then you can run the project locally by executing the following command inside the `/complete` folder:
+Then, you can run the project locally by executing the following command inside the `/complete` folder:

 ```bash
 ./mvnw spring-boot:run
 ```

-You can acces the server via http://localhost:8080/
+You can access the server via http://localhost:8080/